Many people who menstruate pass smaller clots occasionally. Having clots larger than a quarter regularly may indicate an underlying medical condition.

 Although rare, cancerous tumors of the uterus and cervix can lead to heavy menstrual bleeding.

 In order to grow and thicken properly, the uterine lining relies on a balance of estrogen and progesterone.
-If there is too much or too little of one or the other, you could have heavy menstrual bleeding.
+If there’s too much or too little of one or the other, you could have heavy menstrual bleeding.

 Some things that can cause a hormonal imbalance are:

-As many as half of all pregnancies end in miscarriage, with many of these pregnancy losses occurring before a woman even knows she’s pregnant.
+According to the March of Dimes, as many as half of all pregnancies end in miscarriage.
+Many of these pregnancy losses occur before they even know they’re pregnant.

 When an early pregnancy is lost, it can lead to heavy bleeding, cramping, and clotting.

 To determine the underlying cause of your menstrual clots, your doctor will likely ask you about things that impact menstruation.
 For example, they may ask if you’ve had previous pelvic surgeries, use birth control, or have ever been pregnant.
-They will also examine your uterus.
+They’ll also examine your uterus.

-Controlling heavy menstrual bleeding is the no. 1 way to control menstrual clots.
+Controlling heavy menstrual bleeding is the best way to control menstrual clots.

 Hormonal contraceptives and other medications

-Hormonal contraceptives are often prescribed because they can inhibit the growth of the uterine lining.
-A progestin-releasing intrauterine device (IUD) may reduce menstrual blood flow by 90 percent, and birth control pills may reduce it by 50 percent.
+Hormonal contraceptives can inhibit the growth of the uterine lining.
+A progestin-releasing intrauterine device (IUD) may reduce menstrual blood flow by

 Hormonal contraceptives also can be beneficial in slowing the growth of fibroids and other uterine adhesions.